 Section 1.2.
 Not more than one building shall be erected or used for residential purposes on any Lot in this subdivision.

 Section 1.3.
 No trailer, tent, shack, attached shed, basement, garage, or temporary building shall be used for temporary or permanent residence on any Lot in this subdivision.
-An attached garage, tool shed, or detached storage building erected or used as an accessory to a residence in this subdivision shall be of a permanent type of construction and conform to the general architecture and appearance of such residence.
+An attached garage, tool shed, or detached storage building erected or used as an accessory to a residence in this subdivision shall be of a permanent type of construction and conform to the general architecture and appearance of such residence, and must be approved in advance by the Architectural Control Committee.

 Section 1.4.
 No fences shall be erected in this subdivision between the building lines and the property lines of the streets as shown on the plats, except with approval of the Architectural Control Committee, which fences shall not exceed 42 inches in height and shall be of a decorative nature.
+Exceptions to the foregoing may be approved by the Architectural Control Committee for corner lots as well as the height of fences.
+For any fence that is replaced or newly installed after the date of filing of these Amended, Restated and Consolidated Covenants with the County Recorder, no chain link fence will be permitted.

 Section 1.5.
 No structure in this subdivision shall exceed 2 1/2 stories or 25 feet in height measured from finish grade to the underside of eave line, and no structure other than an open porch shall be erected between the building line as designated on the plat and the property line of the street.

-No building shall be erected, placed or altered on any building plot in this subdivision until the building plans, specifications and plot plan showing the location of such building has been approved as to the conformity and harmony of external design with existing structures herein and as to the building with respect to topography and finished ground elevation, by the Architectural Control Committee composed of the undersigned Owners of the herein described real estate, or by their duly authorized representatives.
-In the event of the death or resignation of any member of said committee, the remaining member or members shall have full authority to approve or disapprove such design and location, or to designate a representative with like authority.
-If the committee fails to act upon any plans submitted to it for its approval within a period of fifteen (15) days from the submission date of the same, the Owner may proceed then with the building according to the plans as approved.
-Neither the committee members nor the designated representatives shall be entitled to any compensation for services performed pursuant to this covenant.

 Section 1.6.
 No campers, trailers, boats, or similar vehicles shall be parked on any Lot in this subdivision unless the same shall be parked in such a manner that it is not visible to the occupants of other Lots in this subdivision or the users of any streets in this subdivision.
+No junk, tarp-covered or disabled vehicle or other vehicle on which current registration plates are not displayed shall be kept on any lot, except as may be completely enclosed within a garage.

 Section 1.7.
-All Lot Owners will be required to install, or have installed, at least one gas or electric “dusk to dawn” yard light in the front.
+All Lot Owners will be required to install, or have installed, at least one gas or electric “dusk to dawn” light in the front, either as a free-standing yard light or a coach light mounted on the garage.
+Each Owner shall maintain the dusk-to-dawn lights installed on his or her Lot in good working condition, including but not limited to, replacement of photo cells and light bulbs.

 Section 1.8.
 No animals, livestock, or poultry of any description shall be raised, bred, or kept on any Lot, except that dogs, cats, or other household pets may be kept, provided that they are not kept, bred or maintained for commercial purposes.

 Section 1.9.
 It shall be the duty of the Owner of each Lot in this subdivision to keep the grass on the Lot properly cut and to keep the Lot free from weeds and trash and otherwise neat and attractive in appearance.
-Should any Owner fail to do so then Developer may take such action as it deems appropriate in order to make the Lot neat and attractive, and the Owner shall upon demand reimburse Developer for the expense incurred in so doing.
+Should any Owner fail to do so then the City of Noblesville or the Association may take such action as it deems appropriate in order to make the Lot neat and attractive, and the Owner shall upon demand reimburse the City or the Association for the expense incurred in so doing.